TAMU Sounding Rocketry Team

 Dynamics

-• The Dynamics sub-team consists of a manager and 6 general members who will be tasked with modeling the trajectory, aerodynamics properties, and stability characteristics of the rocket.
+• The Dynamics sub-team consists of a manager and 4-5 general members who will be tasked with modeling the trajectory, aerodynamics properties, and stability characteristics of the rocket.
+Which includes nosecone and fin design and fabrication.

 • This team uses aerodynamic literature, wind tunnel testing, and analysis tools such as MATLAB, RASAero, and STAR-CCM+.
 The culmination of this process will be a stable and aerodynamically sound rocket, a product of educated design choices.